aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_addintegereliminationrows.rst

     *solution*
         An integer scalar reference to a solution.

-    *elimNo*
+    *refNo*
-        An integer scalar reference to an elimination number.
+        A positive integer scalar value representing a reference number.

 Return Value
 ------------